umutcamliyurt/Amnesichat/README.md

 ## Technical details:

 - Amnesichat Protocol for end-to-end encryption
-- Stores identity keys in local storage encrypted with ChaCha20-Poly1305 and Argon2id with an user specified password
+- Stores identity keys in local storage encrypted with ChaCha20-Poly1305 and Argon2id KDF with an user specified password

 ### Amnesichat Protocol:
 - EdDSA and Dilithium5 for authentication, ECDH and Kyber1024 for key exchange, encryption using ChaCha20-Poly1305